marcomo/token-generator/README.md

 A tool for experimenting with color and typographic tokens and generating output for use in coded implementations.

+> :construction: This is a work-in-progress project.
+See the [Todos](#donetodo) list for what's done and what's to come.

 ## How it works

 This tool uses [Style Dictionary](https://amzn.github.io/style-dictionary/#/) to generate tokens in target formats from token files.
 This is similar to the [Style dictionary Playground](https://www.style-dictionary-play.dev/) but with the addition of an interface to generate the base tokens.